axsh/openvnet/docs/content/configuration-files/vnmgr.md

 # vnmgr.conf

-This file contains common configuration that is by `vnmgr`.
+This file contains the configuration used by `vnmgr`.

 You'll find it at `/etc/openvnet/vnmgr.conf`.